sarnobat/botreport/README.md

 ## How it works

-The input is stored in a plain text file (rather than a database) for ease of running.
+The input is stored in a plain text file (rather than a database) called `input.txt` for ease of running.
 This file gets read line-by-line and the time taken for each task is calculated by parsing the dates and performing basic arithmetic.
 More detailed steps are explained in the code comments.

+The output can be seen in `output.txt`.

 ## Test Cases